sigasi/sigasi_insights/content/manual/rules/quick-fix-for-third-party-libraries.md

 title: Quick Fix for Third Party Libraries
 ---

-If you are using vendor libraries from Altera or Xilinx (ISE or Vivado), you do not need to set up these libraries by hand.
+If you are using vendor libraries from Intel or Xilinx (ISE or Vivado), you do not need to set up these libraries by hand.
 Sigasi Studio has a Quick Fix to do this for you.
 The missing library will be added to the [Common Libraries]({{< ref "manual/libraries#common-libraries" >}}) of your project.